coldfrey/magic_ai_workouts/README.md

 firebase login
 flutterfire configure
 ```
-Create a data a firebase Firestore database.
+Create a firebase Firestore database, and ensure you have a firebase_options.dart within /lib

 ## License